The Ins & Outs of Birth Control

 Hormonal methods like the pill are very effective if they are used correctly.
 Up to 8 out of every 100 women who use the pill will become pregnant during the first year of use.

 IUDs and implants are generally considered to be the most effective methods, both because of the ways they work in the body and because they are so easy and convenient for women to use.
 These methods also work for a long time before needing to be removed or replaced, so it provides women with protection without any gaps.
 Women who take pills often have trouble getting their prescriptions for pills refilled, especially if they move to a new community or have changes in their income.
 The more responsible you are in using the method correctly the more effective it will be.

 The quick answer is yes.
 But like any medication, there are certain risks and side effects associated with any type of birth control.
 For most women who are healthy and do not have any other health concerns, it's likely that any method will be safe.
 For those with some health concerns, talk to your health care provider about what options will work for you.
 With so many different methods to choose from, we're sure you'll find your perfect fit.

 Oh, and don't forget to check out our Birth Control Method Selector to learn the ins and outs of all the available choices.

-The methods available at drug or grocery stores include male and female condoms, the sponge and spermicides.
+The methods available at drug or grocery stores include external and internal condoms, the sponge and spermicides.
 Withdrawal and fertility awareness (also called natural family planning) are other methods that do not require a prescription.
 But just be aware that these are among the least effective methods available.
 Another option is choosing not to have sex.